 We implemented Algorithm 1 in APT for the three types of widely used packet transformations with the formulas presented in Section III.
-In APT, predicates are represented by binary decision diagrams (BDDs) which are rooted, directed acyclic graphs, with logical operations for packet transformations implemented by BDD operations [7].
-For each packet transformer, the BDD specifying the set of transformed packets can be computed from the BDD specifying the set of input packets using highly efficient, optimized BDD graph algorithms [23].7
+In APT, predicates are represented by binary decision diagrams (BDDs) which are rooted, directed acyclic graphs, with logical operations for packet transformations implemented by BDD operations [24].
+For each packet transformer, the BDD specifying the set of transformed packets can be computed from the BDD specifying the set of input packets using highly efficient, optimized graph algorithms [7].
+All results in this paper were computed using one core of a six-core Xeon E5-1650 processor with 12 MB of L3 cache and 16 GB of DRAM.

-We present a performance evaluation of APT for three datasets, namely: the Stanford dataset [3] and Internet2 [4] dataset from real networks, and a very large provider-cone dataset we constructed from Internet open sources.
-Transformers used by NATs, IP-in-IP tunnels, and MPLS tunnels are added to the datasets.
+We evaluated the performance and scalability of APT using four datasets, namely: the Stanford dataset [3] and Internet2 dataset [4] from real networks, and two very large provider cone datasets we constructed from Internet open sources.
+Transformers used by NATs, IP-in-IP tunnels, and MPLS tunnels were added to these datasets.
+We performed two sets of experiments.
+The Stanford, Internet2, and the first provider cone datasets were used in the first set of experiments presented in subsections VI-A to VI-D. The second provider cone data set, presented in subsection VI-E, was used for a scalability analysis.